-\end{description} \paragraph{} During the 1980s and 1990s, narratology broadened its scope beyond literary traditions by integrating concepts from other disciplines, reflecting a wider shift in the humanities from structuralist to post-structuralist approaches \citep{Meister2014Narratology}.
-This transition marked the end of narratology’s “classical” phase, rooted in French structuralist and Russian formalist traditions that emphasised systematic models of narrative structure and discourse, and ushered in a ``post-classical” era.
-Post-classical narratology expands the field through interdisciplinary engagement with cognitive science, cultural studies, and media theory.
-It incorporates context, reception, ideology, and interdisciplinarity, while retaining core formalist insights \citep{herman1997scripts, prince2008classical, piper2021narrative}.
-These developments gave rise to contextualist, cognitive, and transmedial/transgeneric approaches that shaped \textbf{Postclassical Narratology} as a theoretically diverse and interdisciplinary practice:

-\begin{description} \item[\textbf{Contextualist Narratology:}] Contextual narratology examines narrative representation in relation to specific cultural, historical, ideological, and thematic contexts.
-It moves beyond structural analysis to consider how narratives reflect and engage with broader environments including gender, politics, and media.

-\item[\textbf{Cognitive Narratology:}] Cognitive narratology explores how narratives are mentally processed, understood, and represented by human agents.
-Drawing on cognitive science, it investigates how phenomena such as perspective-taking, empathy, narrative schemas, and the simulation of experience interact with the narrative text.

-\item[\textbf{Transmedial/transgeneric Narratology:}] Transmedial/transgeneric narratology investigates how narrative structures and strategies function across different genres, including fiction, poetry, drama, and non-fictional discourse.
-It emphasises the adaptability of narrative beyond genre-specific norms, and considers how narrative techniques are reshaped in genres that foreground visual or multimodal conventions, such as graphic novels or visual poetry. \footnote{As our survey focuses on textual narratives, there is little to no coverage of LLM works involving transmedial/transgenric narratology.} \end{description}
+\item[\textbf{\bluetext{}{Situatedness:}}] \bluetext{}{By synthesising insights from sociolinguistics, social psychology and narratology, \cite{herman2009basic} defines a `first' level of narrative which is that it must be situated in and interpreted in light of a specific context or occasion of telling.
+This is the focus of cognitive and contextualist narratology.
+For example, \citet{shen_heart-felt_2024} investigates the correlation between textual features and empathetic reactions from human readers, which is a phenomena in the situation outside the narrative text, which we classify as a \emph{situatedness}-level representation.} \end{description}

-While these categories are fluid and often overlap, defining them helps align computational methods with the theoretical foundations of narrative research.
-This clarity supports systematic comparison of LLM-based approaches.
-The next section surveys current work and emerging trends.
+Although these levels frequently overlap--and most surveyed NLP systems span more than one--defining them explicitly grounds computational methods in the theoretical foundations of narrative research, enabling systematic comparison across LLM-based approaches.
+Individual narrative theories and their applications are discussed in detail in Section \ref{sec_narrative_theories}.